Guide to the First Home Super Saver Scheme

 Saving for your first home is no easy task - not only do you have the home loan deposit to save up for but there’s also the cost of lenders mortgage insurance, stamp duty (unless you’re eligible for exemption in your state) and upfront mortgage fees.

-So it’s easy to see why the Australian Government has attempted to fix the housing affordability issue in its 2017 Federal Budget by introducing the First Home Super Saver Scheme.
-As a first home buyer it may please you to know, that from July 1 you can:
+So it’s easy to see why the Australian Government has attempted to fix housing affordability by introducing the First Home Super Saver Scheme.
+As a first home buyer you can:

 - Opt in to the scheme with the Australian Taxation Office (ATO).
 Then you’ll have the ability to...